ELBA: Learning by Asking for Embodied Visual Navigation and Task Completion: Conclusion

-For robots operating in human spaces, there is a need for embodied agents that can understand and execute human instructions and interact with humans to resolve ambiguities arising naturally in real-world tasks.
-Unfortunately, most prior work focuses on building agents that understand human instructions rather than additionally endowing the agent with the ability to ask questions and acquire additional information from humans.
-We, therefore, propose \longmodelname (\modelname), an agent that learns when and what to ask for embodied vision-and-language navigation and task completion.
-Experimental results demonstrate that asking questions leads to improved task performance.
-Our work highlights the importance of human-agent interaction in embodied AI tasks and the need for a more natural way of interaction for agents to operate in human spaces.
+To effectively operate in human spaces, autonomous embodied agents need to not only understand and execute instructions but also actively seek supervision to resolve ambiguities naturally arising in real-world tasks.
+In this work, we introduce \longmodelname (\modelname), an agent that learns when and what to ask for embodied vision-and-language navigation and task completion.
+Experimental results demonstrate that asking questions leads to improved task performance, opening new directions in task-based interactive embodied QA.

-Future extensions of this work include developing more robust QA Evaluators and multimodal QA Generators.
-While \modelname is a step forward towards truly interactive agents, our current model design requires training task-specific modules such as the \textsc{Actioner}, \textsc{Planner}, \textsc{QA Generator} and \textsc{QA Evaluator}, using separate model architectures and objectives.
-In future research, we hope to explore unified generative approaches.